lelsheri/system-v10/erpnext/docs/user/manual/en/non_profit/Grant Application/grant_application.md

 **Email:** Email is a mandatory field.

-**Organization:** Organization is data field contain organizaion name set as name field in erpnext.
+**Organization:** Organization is data field contain organizaion name set as name field in Revalue ERP.

 **Address and Contact Section:** This Section linked to address and contact doctypes.